How to prevent and treat Dementia

 Daily consumption of nitrate-rich vegetables such as spinach and swiss chard may prove invaluable in the prevention of neurodegenerative diseases such as dementia and Alzheimers-(Source-Medium.com).
 There is evidence that foods rich in a chemical called flavanols( that which gives color to fruits and vegetables) can improve your memory- (read here for more).

-2. Control blood pressure well if you are under treatment
+2. Control blood pressure well if you are under treatment for dementia

 Hypertension( link) is a primary cause of Silent Stroke in many people ( we will discuss this in a separate article).
 If you are undergoing treatment for high BP, be regular to avoid silent stroke s it can also lead to loss of memory.

-3. Control your blood sugar if you are a diabetic
+3. Control your blood sugar if you are a diabetic if you have dementia

 Long-term Diabetes causes many complications if not controlled well.
 One of them is a Stroke.
 A stroke can damage the memory center in the brain.
 Those who control their blood sugar well can avoid this complication and memory loss.